datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ### Pushing your changes to your fork

-Remember that when we forked the repo from jtleek's Github account, we got a new repo under your account.
+Remember that when we forked the repo from jtleek's GitHub account, we got a new repo under your account.
 The first step in sending a pull request is to commit and push the edits to your fork (or copy) of the repo.
 To do this, navigate to the terminal and make sure that you are in the right folder.
 To do this you can use the Unix commands `pwd` and `cd` to make sure you are in the right place.
 When you type the command:

 ```text
 pwd